 PGA Championship: 1936 (Schute).

 Comment: The 2013 restoration by Bill Coore and Ben Crenshaw reintroduced the native grasses and sandy waste areas along the fairways that was overrun by torturous rough over the years.
 Playing this Donald Ross original and its inverted-saucer-shaped greens has become fun again.
+Last year's announcement that Pinehurst will become an "anchor" site of future U.S. Opens cements the notion that this is the "Home of American Golf".

 9. Bethpage Black, Farmingdale, N.Y.